csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

-RYBKA, winner of the 2008 and 2009 World Computer Chess Championships, is con- sidered the strongest current computer player.
+RYBKA, winner of the 2008 and 2009 World Computer Chess Championships, is considered the strongest current computer player.
 It uses an off-the-shelf 8-core 3.2 GHz Intel Xeon processor, but little is known about the design of the program.
-RYBKA’s main ad- vantage appears to be its evaluation function, which has been tuned by its main developer, International Master Vasik Rajlich, and at least three other grandmasters.
+RYBKA’s main advantage appears to be its evaluation function, which has been tuned by its main developer, International Master Vasik Rajlich, and at least three other grandmasters.

 The most recent matches suggest that the top computer chess programs have pulled ahead of all human contenders.
 (See the historical notes for details.)